ietf-tools/bibxml-service/docs/howto/run-in-production.rst

 make sure the Prometheus instance is able to discover all scaled containers and scrapes bibliographic data access and other metrics from all of them.
+This is currently not handled by the bundled Compose configuration.

 .. important:: Do **not** increase the number of Hypercorn workers
                per instance.
 Prometheus Python client metric export,